Inside Sales vs. Outside Sales: How Are They Different?

 Tools used in outside sales

-As an outside salesperson, you will communicate and present to potential customers, as well as build a sales pipeline.
+As an outside salesperson, you will communicate and present to potential customers and build a sales pipeline.
 You’ll use many tools similar to those used in an inside sales role, such as a laptop or computer, a smartphone, as well as the following:

 • A tablet for presentations and filling sales forms with customers